 Subtract Line 3 from Line 1, and this is the amount you can deduct: $2,000

 If Line 3 is greater than Line 1 you cannot deduct your medical/dental expenses.
 In the example above, you can deduct $2,000 of your expenses.

 3. Taxes You Paid

-Deductions for state and local sales tax (SALT), income, and property taxes can be itemized on Schedule A. The total amount you are claiming for state and local sales, income, and property taxes cannot exceed $10,000.
+Deductions for state and local sales tax (SALT) or income and property taxes can be itemized on Schedule A. The total amount you are claiming for state and local sales, income, and property taxes cannot exceed $10,000.
 This means you can deduct up to $10,000 paid in local taxes, state taxes, and sales taxes paid during the year.

-Keep in mind that state, local, sales, and foreign property taxes deducted on Schedule C, Schedule E or F do not have a limit.
-For example, if an individual owned and rented a property, their property taxes are not capped.
+Keep in mind that state, local, sales, and foreign property taxes deducted on Schedule C, Schedule E, or F do not have a limit.
+If an individual owned and rented a property, their property taxes are not capped.

 4. Interest You Paid

 Home mortgage interest is the interest you paid on debt taken out to buy, build, or improve your home.
-Just to be clear, you can only deduct the interest you paid on your mortgage debt, not on the debt amount.
+You can only deduct the interest you paid on your mortgage debt, not on the debt amount.
 The interest amount is reported to you on Form 1098 provided for the year by your mortgage company.

 A. For home mortgage debt taken out on or after December 15, 2017: Your home mortgage interest deduction is limited to the following debt amounts: $750,000 (Single, Married Filing Joint/Qualifying Widow/Widower, Head of Household) and $375,000 (Married Filing Separately).

 B. For home mortgage debt taken out before December 15, 2017: Your home mortgage interest deduction is limited to the following debt amounts: $1,000,000 (Single, Married Filing Joint/Qualifying Widow/Widower, Head of Household) and $500,000 (Married Filing Separately).

 As it stands now, for Tax Year 2026, the mortgage interest cap goes back to home mortgage interest paid on all mortgages $1,000,000 or lower.